 Bitcoin Smart Contracts

 All of the statistics and companies I mentioned above represent a snapshot of where Bitcoin is today.
-Let’s talk about where the Bitcoin economy is going.
+Let’s talk about where the Bitcoin ecosystem is going.

 I have conviction in the long term, sustainable value of Bitcoin.
 It’s a revolutionary innovation and a uniquely valuable asset.
 But on its own, Bitcoin is not programmable, and it’s not a productive asset.
 Its limited scripting language is by design and increases its security and decentralization.
 However, you need that programmability to unleash Bitcoin’s full potential and unlock the rest of the Bitcoin economy.
 That’s where Stacks comes in.